Druggist/minor-uni-projects/README.md

 - Node insertion
 - Node deletion

-##DAG
+##DAG & Hamilton, Euler algorithms
-Simple program measuring creation and sort times of various directed asynchronus graph implementations.
+- Measuring creation and sort times of various directed asynchronus graph implementations.
+- Measuring times of finding paths and cycles with Hamilton and Euler algorithms.

 ##First five characters of second last line
 Simple script for printing first 5 characters of second last line from a given file.